 You can reduce your tuition cost through available scholarship options that you may be eligible for.

 Fullstack Academy offers a variety of scholarships to make coding education more accessible.
 Please note that Fullstack Academy might offer additional scholarships for specific cohorts from time to time.

 - Ada Lovelace Scholarship

 Women+-identifying students who choose to pay up-front (not taking advantage of deferred tuition) are eligible for a $1,000 scholarship.

 - Veteran’s Scholarship

-Veterans who choose to pay up-front (not taking advantage of deferred tuition or participating in the VET TEC program) are eligible for a $1,000 scholarship.
+Active duty service members or military veterans who choose to pay up-front (not participating in the VET TEC program) are eligible for a $1,000 scholarship.

 - Edie Windsor Scholarship

 In partnership with Lesbians Who Tech, we offer a half-tuition scholarship for gender-nonconforming individuals & LGBTQ+ women.